C. J. Spiller: New Orleans Saints

 On March 13, 2015, Spiller signed a four-year, $18 million contract with the New Orleans Saints.
 The deal included $9 million guaranteed.
 In a Week 4 game against the Dallas Cowboys, Spiller caught an 80-yard touchdown pass in overtime to win.
 It was Saints quarterback Drew Brees' 400th career touchdown pass.
 In Week 8 against the New York Giants, Spiller caught Brees' seventh touchdown pass of the game.

 Spiller was a healthy scratch for their season opener in 2016 against the Oakland Raiders because fellow running backs Travaris Cadet and Daniel Lasco were playing bigger roles, according to coach Sean Payton.
 On September 13, 2016, Spiller was released.

 Seattle Seahawks

 On September 28, 2016, Spiller was signed by the Seattle Seahawks.
 He was released by the Seahawks on October 26, 2016.

 New York Jets

 On November 2, 2016, Spiller signed with the New York Jets.
 He was released by the team on December 6, 2016.

 Kansas City Chiefs

 On February 24, 2017, Spiller signed a one-year $980,000 contract with the Kansas City Chiefs.
 Throughout the 2017 season, Spiller was subject to multiple transactions causing him to be cut and signed multiple times, most recently being signed for the fifth time on January 2, 2018, the Chiefs ninth transaction in less than a year involving Spiller.
+He became an unrestricted free agent when the contract expired on March 14, 2018.